 Click this link to see the Today Show Video for the Black Dog Story

 The fear of black dogs is classified as a syndrome.
-Fear of black dogs is a phenomenon, not only in America but throughout the world.
+This syndrome and fear of black dogs is a phenomenon, not only in America but throughout the world.
 Because of this bias and fear black dogs are passed over for adoption in favor of lighter-colored animals.

-As the founder of a dog rescue nonprofit, Green Pets America Charities, I have spent the last 12 years involved with rescuing dogs from shelters.
+As the founder of a dog rescue nonprofit, Green Pets America Charities, I have spent the last 12 years involved in rescuing dogs from shelters.
 Everything from walking in and pulling them out of kill shelters, to taking them to vets.
 To bring them to our rescue group.
 We then vet them and place them in foster care.
 We work diligently to adopt them into loving safe homes.
 I’ve spent many a weekend at Pet Smart with two dozen dogs trying to get them adopted.

 Through all this, one thing became apparent to me.
 Black Dogs are the least adopted of all the dogs we rescue.
 They are the least adopted in the shelters we go into as well.
 We always have a higher than usual selection of black dogs, versus light colored or mixed color dogs.

 We realized that black dogs languished not only longer in shelters, but rescue groups such as ours as well.
 Where shelters and rescue groups adopt other colors out on average in three months, some black dogs take up to a year…. some, even more.

 So I did some research and found that our experience at Green Pets America was not unusual, it was sadly normal.
 Seems there is even a name for it.
 This phenomenon is called Black Dog Syndrome (BDS).
 Black Dog Syndrome is known by shelters and rescue groups throughout America.
 Numerous respected national organizations have long recognized BDS as an issue that adversely affects the adoption rates of black pets.